 This is the name of the TXT record you need to add to your DNS configuration. - TXT Record Value:

-This is the value of the TXT record, it will be different each time you issue an SSL.
+The values of the TXT records, will be different each time you issue an SSL.

 Why It’s Needed